cigmah/aorticroot/data/notes/005__PRINCIPLES__ORGAN_LEVEL_STRUCTURE.md

-> Contributed by **moderator**
->
-> Contact via the AORTA info page.
+> Contributed by **moderator**.
+Please contact us via the AORTA Info page if you
->
+> have any questions.
-> Last updated 2019/08/23.

 # Gross Anatomy

-*Gross anatomy* is the study of anatomy at the level of organs, rather than individual cells.

-Your teaching in gross anatomy will typically start with the upper and lower limbs, for which you can order your thinking by the various components of the limbs - the bones, the muscles, the joints, the vessels and the nerves (and the connective tissue holding it all together).

-You'll then start to learn about the organs and their individual anatomy.
-A similar process of thinking about bones (if relevant), muscle, joints, vessels and nerves will be helpful.
+### In what order do I study anatomy?

+You can study anatomy through a number of approaches which highlight different anatomical patterns:

+- **Regional approaches**, where you study anatomy by different anatomical locations around the body (e.g. the head, the neck, the thorax, the abdomen, the upper limb).
+- **Systemic approaches**, where you study anatomy by the different body systems (e.g. the nervous system, the cardiovascular system, the lymphatic system).

-# Anatomical Terminology
+## Anatomical Terminology

-## Axes

-There are three primary axes we refer to when talking about the relation of structures relative to each other in the human body.
-These axes are always defined relative to a human standing in a neutral position with their palms facing in the same direction as their face (in front of them).
+### How do I describe the positions of structures relative to one another?

+For consistency, relations of anatomical structures are usually made with reference to humans positioned in a *standard anatomical position*.

+- **(Standard) anatomical position (of reference)** is a standard positioning of the body from which anatomical relations are described.
+For humans, this usually corresponds to standing straight with the palms facing outward.

+You can talk about axes and terms describing relations along those axes.

+- **Axes** are lines of reference to talk about positions of structures relative to one another.
+There are examples of these lines below, but any line parallel to these lines is also considered as that axis.
+  - The **longitudinal axis** is a line from your head to your feet.
+      - Your head is **superior/cranial** (above) to our feet.
+      - Your feet are **inferior/caudal** (below) to your head.
+  - The **sagittal axis** is a line from the front of your chest to the back of your back (think sagittal = sagittarius = an arrow through your chest).
+      - Your toes are **anterior** (in front of) your heel.
+      - Your heel is **posterior** (behind) your toes.
+      - Your palm is **ventral** (more palm-facing, like anterior) to the back of your hand.
+      - The back of your hand is **dorsal** (more back-facing, like posterior) to your palm.
+  - The **horizontal axis** is a line from your left ear to your right ear.
+      - Your ears are **lateral** (further out from the midline) to your nose.
+      - Your nose is **medial** (closer to the midline) to your ears.

 ![Axes](https://upload.wikimedia.org/wikipedia/commons/8/8d/Anatomical_axes.svg)

 > Edoarado and Mikael Häggström ["Anatomical > axes"](https://commons.wikimedia.org/wiki/File:Anatomical_axes.svg), CC BY-SA 3.0

-- *Superior* and *inferior* refer to positions along the *longitudinal* axis.
-  The brain is *superior* to the heart (above), and the heart is *inferior* to the brain (below).
-- *Anterior*/*ventral*/*plantar* and *posterior*/*dorsal* refer to positions along the
-  *sagittal* axis.
-The toes are *anterior* (in front of) to the ankle, and the ankle is *posterior* (behind) the toes. *Ventral* and *dorsal* are often used when talking about the palms (*ventra*) vs the back of the hand (*dorsal*), or the sole of the foot (*ventral*/*plantar*) vs the top of the foot (*dorsal*).
-- *Medial* and *lateral* refer to positions along the *horizontal* axis.
-The nose is *medial* (closer to the midline) to the ears, and the ears are *lateral* (further from the midline) to the nose.

 ## Planes